Skill Demand Index

 Which roles need Stakeholder Management most:

-Other positions drive 29% of demand.
-Marketing and Project Management also frequently list Stakeholder Management as a requirement.
-Skills commonly paired with Stakeholder Management include Project Management and Data Analysis.
+Other positions drive 34% of demand.
+Project Management and Marketing also frequently list Stakeholder Management as a requirement.
+Skills commonly paired with Stakeholder Management include Project Management and Bachelor's degree.

 Depth Level Distribution